widgetface/model_of_life_take-home-exercise/README.md

 The analysis found 16 DNA sequences where palindromes are of 20 base pairs or over.
 This finding could occur due to sequencing artifacts which have been found to occur in PCR based sequencing approaches ([ref-4](https://bmcgenomics.biomedcentral.com/articles/10.1186/)).

-However, if these palidromic sequences are real they could be involved in a diverse range of processes, including  bacterial immune responses to the regulation of gene expression in eukaryotes ([ref-5](https://www.sciencedirect.com/science/article/abs/pii/B9780128225639000652)).
+However, if these palindromic sequences are real they could be involved in a diverse range of processes, from bacterial immune responses to the regulation of gene expression in eukaryotes ([ref-5](https://www.sciencedirect.com/science/article/abs/pii/B9780128225639000652)).

 Palindromic sequences are also often associated with amplified genes in both prokaryotes and eukaryotes ([ref-6](https://academic.oup.com/genetics/article-abstract/161/3/1065/6052570?redirectedFrom=fulltext)).

 Without further information on the composition and preparation of the DNA sequence dataset and further analysis, it is difficult to expand more on this finding.

-A short analysis running some of the longest palindromic sequences through the BLAST sequence alignamnt tool ([ref-7](https://blast.ncbi.nlm.nih.gov/Blast.cgi)), using default settings,  indicated many originated from bacteria as shown below:
+A short analysis running some of the longest palindromic sequences through the BLAST sequence alignment tool ([ref-7](https://blast.ncbi.nlm.nih.gov/Blast.cgi)), using default settings,  indicated many originated from bacteria as shown below:

 | Sequence | Species |
 | -------- | ------- |